mohsilas/Mnemonikus/README.md

 4. Input the information you want to memorize in the text area.
 5. Click "Generate" to create your memory palace.

+## ❗ Common Errors
+If any Error occured: open the developer tool on your browser => console, for more details.
+You can ask an AI about the error and how to resolve it.
+Though most errors will be solved by reloading the page, clearing the chache or restarting the browser (if incognito mode), pressing generate again.

+Due to the nature of using an API, there're four types of errors that you might experiance while using the app of a long time:
+1. **overloaded_error** => it's simply means that anthropic's servers are overwhelmed by requests from around the world at the moment.
+2. **content_policy_violation** => this means that OpenAI can't generate an image because of their policies. (although claude is prompt to respect this policy, it might happen.)
+3. **invalid_request_error** => either low on balance or have exceeded your monthly api calls limits.
+4. **authentication_error** => wrong API key

+other errors (and the once above) are well documented by anthropic and openai.

 ## 🧰 Configuration

 Users can configure various settings: